 Fume Hoods

-Use, Function and Limitations
+Use, function and limitations

-The following general guidelines must be followed for safe handling
+The following general guidelines must be followed for safe handling of hazardous chemicals (see the Fume Hood information document or the VCU Chemical Hygiene Plan for more information):

-• Minimize the release of contaminants into the work area by reducing pedestrian traffic in front of hoods, particularly during hazardous experiments.
+- Minimize the release of contaminants into the work area by reducing pedestrian traffic in front of hoods, particularly during hazardous experiments.

-• Do not use the hood as a storage cabinet for the chemicals or equipment.
+- Do not use the hood as a storage cabinet for the chemicals or equipment.
 Materials stored in fume hoods should be kept to a minimum and stored in a manner that will not interfere with airflow.
 Evaporating chemicals for disposal purposes is not allowed.

 VCU Chemical Hygiene Plan